robin-rpr/calos/doc/tutorial.rst

    commands executed in a container.

-90 seconds to Charliecloud
+90 seconds to Clearly
 ==========================

 This section is for the impatient.
-It shows you how to quickly build and run a “hello world” Charliecloud container.
-If you like what you see, then proceed with the rest of the tutorial to understand what is happening and how to use Charliecloud for your own applications.
+It shows you how to quickly build and run a “hello world” Clearly container.
+If you like what you see, then proceed with the rest of the tutorial to understand what is happening and how to use Clearly for your own applications.

 Using a SquashFS image
 ----------------------